RJColeman/dvnosqli/README.md

 I wanted to understand NoSQL Injection with Neo4j and MongoDB, so I built this vulnerable web application.
 It is still under construction, but for the most part, Neo4j and MongoDB work.

-The web interface renders the problmeatic code once injection has been accomplished in easy medium hard levels and renders mitigation code in impossible level.
+The web interface renders the problematic code once injection has been accomplished in the easy, medium, and hard levels and renders mitigation code in the  impossible level.

 # Requires docker compose v 2

-Because this project was created using docker compose v2 and because [docker compose v1 (written in python) and docker compose v2 (written in go) use _ or - respectively](https://stackoverflow.com/questions/69464001/docker-compose-container-name-use-dash-instead-of-underscore) when naming machines in docker networks, this project will not work if run using docker compose v 1.
+Because this project was created using docker compose version 2 and because [docker compose v1 (written in python) and docker compose v2 (written in go) use _ or - respectively](https://stackoverflow.com/questions/69464001/docker-compose-container-name-use-dash-instead-of-underscore) when naming machines in docker networks, this project will not work if run using docker compose v 1.

-To confirm docker compose version:
+To find out what version of docker compose your system is using, run:

 ```
 docker compose version